 The website for the Internet Enforcement Group has more information about copyright holders’ efforts to stop online copyright infringement.

 If you receive a letter threatening legal action for copyright infringement, your solicitor can advise you as to the severity of the threat and the alternatives open to you.
-If you don't regularly work with a solicitor, Contact Law can introduce you to a quality-assured solicitor in your area with expertise in copyright infringement matters.
+You can search for a copyright solicitor in our directory by using the form on the right side of this page.